lukechaplin/socketiopractice/README.md

 Example github repo is for a simple webchat app, **NB has material UI installed for some additional front end elements**

+Also please note server and client front end need to run on separate ports otherwise app cannot run as both trying to use same port

 Package versions used:

 ├── express@4.18.1